cmusson/dai-transfers-info-table/README.md

   - The best source for accessing all information relevant to ethereum blockchains
 - Web3JS
   - Makes accessing an ethereum smart contract events possible with minimal code
+- Redux (toolkit)
+  - Redux makes client side state easy to share between components without excessive prop drilling allowing for more atomic layout of app
+  - Toolkit is a more user friendly version of using redux than previous
+  - Redux also works nicely with React based frameworks

 All of these technologies tie in nicely together for all the reasons listed above, with all of them supported within NextJS and TypeScript for easy app development.